accordproject/ergo/README.md

 ## About

 This is the source code for the Jura compiler.
-Jura is a DSL for Smart *Legal* Contracts.
+Jura is the DSL for Smart *Legal* Contracts.

-The current target for that compiler is JavaScript.
+The current target for the compiler is JavaScript.

 ## Getting started